ccamel/awesome-ccamel/README.md

 - [jbenet/data](https://github.com/jbenet/data) - package manager for datasets
 - [jdel/go-syno](https://github.com/jdel/go-syno) - Go library for Synology.
 Work in progress.
 - [jeevatkm/go-model](https://github.com/jeevatkm/go-model) - Robust & Easy to use struct mapper and utility methods for Go
+- [jellydator/ttlcache](https://github.com/jellydator/ttlcache) - An in-memory cache with item expiration and generics
 - [jen20/go-event-sourcing-sample](https://github.com/jen20/go-event-sourcing-sample) - A small sample of Event Sourcing in Go
 - [jeremyhuiskamp/golang-docker-scratch](https://github.com/jeremyhuiskamp/golang-docker-scratch) - Recipe for go binary in scratch docker container with up-to-date tls certs and timezone data
 - [jexia/semaphore](https://github.com/jexia/semaphore) - Take control of your data, connect with anything, and expose it anywhere through protocols such as HTTP, GraphQL, and gRPC.